rharbird/microbit-challenges/docs/source/tutorials/getting_started.rst

 Coding using the micro:bit is composed of these 4 steps.
 You can expect to go around the loop  quite a few times before you get your code working.

 .. image:: microbit_lifecycle.jpg
+   :scale: 60%
+   :align: center

 Design the Code
 ----------------

-First of all you are going to write a program to display the message “Hello World from UCL!” followed by an image on the display of your micro:bit.
-There's not much planning and design to do here, but just so that you understand what a plan might look like, here is mine:
+First of all you are going to write a program to display the message “Hello UCL!” followed by an image on the display of your micro:bit.
+There's not much planning and design to do here, but just so that you understand what a plan might look like:

 .. image:: microbit_plan.jpg
+   :scale: 50%
+   :align: center

 Write the Code
 --------------
 We will use a special text editor to write our programs, it looks like the one shown here:

 .. image:: mu_first_program.jpg
+   :scale: 60%
+   :align: center

 Let's go through this line-by-line::